quiltdata/examples/athena/README.md

 7. Select "Roll back all stack resources" (default)
 8. Click "Execute change set"

+### E. Manually invoke view-creating queries

+Unfortunately, CloudFormation does not automatically generate the proper views.
+To complete setup, you will need to manually execute two pre-defined queries.

+1. Login to your Quilt Repository
+2. Go to the "Queries" tab
+3. Click "Select workgroup" (matches the stack name you chose)
+4. Click "Select query"
+5. Select "create...quilt_pacakges_view" and click "Run Query"
+6. Select "create...quilt_objects_view" and click "Run Query"

 ## II.
 Querying Athena Tables in SQL Alchemy